 Since we do not eat grains in my house, we do eat a lot of winter squash.
 Butternut squash used to be the go-to squash.
 This season I’ve been using a lot of kabocha (we still love butternut).
 I buy a large one and cook it per the directions below.
 Then I store the cooked squash in jars in the refrigerator.
 All week long I make things from the cooked squash.

+The point of using kabocha squash is that it is very starchy and dense.
+In most cases you do not need to add any flour to thicken it.
 When you process it in the food processor, it gets softer and fluffy.
 Sometimes you have to add some liquid, because it is so dry.

 This bread turned out really delicious — especially if you load it up with butter or ghee!

 - 1/3 cup ghee or butter softened (how to make ghee) (Where to buy ghee)